-The interface is the relationship between allergic foods and an individual’s immune system.
+The second step is building a custom plan using interface.
+Interface is the relationship between allergic foods and an individual’s immune system.
 During this phase, we identify biosimilar proteins to retrain the immune system and safely build tolerance one protein at a time.
 Biosimilar proteins are proteins similar to those in a patient’s allergens.

 The Interface